VMF-111: World War II

 At the time of the Attack on Pearl Harbor, VMF-111 pilots were flying the Grumman F4F Wildcat.
 On 10 March 1942, the squadron arrived at Tafuna Airfield on Tutuila island, its new base of operations.
 They were the first Marine squadron to operate in Samoa. and eventually were relocated to Faleolo Airfield on Upolu Island after SeeBees completed Feleolo Airfield in July 1942.
 They spent the next year as part of the Samoa Defense Garrison Area and finally transitioned to the Vought F4U Corsair in early 1943.
 The squadron remained in Samoa until 1944, serving as a replacement pool for other squadrons engaged in the Solomon Islands Campaign.

 VMF-111 left Samoa in January 1944 for the Central Pacific and participated in raids against bypassed Japanese garrisons for the rest of the war.
 It was during this time that the squadron, under the command of Major William E. Classen, made the first experimental bombing run with F4U Corsairs when eight of their aircraft struck heavy anti-aircraft positions on Mili Atoll with thousand pound bombs Following the war the squadron returned to the States where it was deactivated on November 26, 1945.

 Post war years

 Reactivated on June 1, 1948 as part of the Marine Air Reserve, VMF-111 was stationed at Naval Air Station Dallas.
-They were recalled to active duty on July 23, 1950 due to the Korean War but did not see any action.
-Instead they assumed their World War II role of training pilots.
-They were released from active duty in July 1953 and remained at NAS Dallas until their deactivation on October 22, 1965.
+The squadron was recalled to active duty on July 23, 1950 due to the Korean War but did not participate in any combat operations.
+The squadron assumed its World War II role of training pilots.
+The squadron was released from active duty in July 1953 and remained at NAS Dallas until its deactivation on October 22, 1965.
 Upon deactivation, their personnel and aircraft were turned over to VMF-112.